 Playstyle: Caster / Artillery

-How it works: You cast a large ball of fire that explodes on impact.
-It kills groups of weak monsters instantly.
-However, you must stand still to cast, which makes you vulnerable.
+How it works: Cast a giant fireball that explodes on impact.
+Instantly kills groups of weak monsters.
+But you have to stand still to cast — and that’s dangerous.

-Advice: Look for “Area of Effect” radius on your passive tree.
-A larger explosion means you do not have to aim as precisely.
+Advice: Look for “Area of Effect” radius on the passive tree.
+Bigger explosions = less precise aiming.

 - + great range